fwaris/FsOpenAI/readme.md

 Note HOME is %USERPROFILE% on Windows and %HOME% on Linux and Macos.

 Also the OpenAI API key can be specified in the FsOpenAI UI via settings.
-The key is stored locally in the brower local storage.
+The key is stored locally in the browser local storage.